-The Price Band and the minimum Bid Lot will be decided by our Company, in consultation with the BRLMs, and shall be published at least two Working Days prior to the Bid/Issue Opening Date, in all editions of Financial Express (a widely circulated English national daily newspaper), all editions of Jansatta (a widely circulated Hindi national daily newspaper), and Surat edition of Gujaratmitra Gujaratdarpan (a widely circulated Gujarati daily newspaper, Gujarati being the regional language of Gujarat, where our Registered and Corporate Office is located), and shall be made available to the Stock Exchanges for the purpose of uploading on their websites.
-The Price Band, along with the relevant financial ratios calculated at the Floor Price and at the Cap Price shall be prefilled in the Bid cum Application Forms available at the website of the Stock Exchanges.
+The Price Band and the minimum Bid Lot have been decided by our Company, in consultation with the BRLMs, and have been published at least two Working Days prior to the Bid/Issue Opening Date, in all editions of Financial Express (a widely circulated English national daily newspaper), all editions of Jansatta (a widely circulated Hindi national daily newspaper), and Surat edition of Gujaratmitra Gujaratdarpan (a widely circulated Gujarati daily newspaper, Gujarati being the regional language of Gujarat, where our Registered and Corporate Office is located), and were made available to the Stock Exchanges for the purpose of uploading on their websites.
+The Price Band, along with the relevant financial ratios calculated at the Floor Price and at the Cap Price were prefilled in the Bid cum Application Forms available at the website of the Stock Exchanges.